dtao/PhilosopherDeveloper/source/posts/2019-02-06-putting-more-thought-into-dependencies.md

 *hand-edit* our requirements file whenever we want to upgrade a dependency, to make sure we have all the right versions of any upstream requirements?"

-I know that sounds absurd, by why?
+I know that sounds absurd, but why?
 I'll tell you why: because we've become desensitized to _massive_ changes to our dependency trees, as just a normal thing that happens.
 It's so normal that we don't even look at the contents of lock files anymore (if any of us ever did in the first place).
 In fact, many